About Summer Camp at H. Roe Bartle Scout Reservation

 - Signup for emergency text alerts from HRB Scout Reservation.
 Subscribers of this free service will be sent severe weather or camp emergency updates to their mobile phone.
 Click here to register

-- May 8 - If a youth camper has special diet or other needs, download, complete & return the Youth Special Needs Form by this date (diet, activity or other restrictions).
-If a adult leader plans to use a drone at camp, the drone permission request form must be completed.
+- May TBD - Deadline to submit youth special needs form to HOAC (do not submit to Scoutmaster).
+Download, complete & return the Youth Special Needs Form before 5/4 (diet, activity or other restrictions).
+If an adult leader plans to use a drone at camp, the drone permission request form must be completed by this date also.

 - May (date TBD) - Summer Camp leader meeting.
-Date, time & place TBD.
+Date, time & location TBD.

-- May 15 - Adult leaders attending camp must have YPT training completed and current BSA registration verified.
+- May 15th - ALL adults staying at camp must have YPT training completed and current BSA registration verified.

-- May 21 - Health forms should be completed and turned in to Noreen Zahner.
-Download the form here: Annual Health & Medical Record for Boy Scout Summer Camping & camping OVER 72 hours.
+- May 27th - Health forms should be completed and turned in.
+If you do not have a health form completed and signed by a doctor when we leave for camp, you will not be allowed to board the bus!
+Download the Annual Health & Medical Record for Boy Scout Summer Camping, print, complete.
+Section C must be signed by a physician .
 All Scouts, Full-time Leaders and Part-time Leaders need a physical and the form completed.
 The 2014 health form is the current health form and ONLY this official form is accepted.
 Health forms ARE NOT accepted at the Council Service Center.
 Health forms are only good for ONE year.
+Scouts attended Boundary Waters high adventure in July must also have the High Adventure (section D) completed.

 Visitors Day Information